xiaoqingyu0113/idetc2022/README.md

 # 2 - Extract Fingerprints from Thumbnail
 In the assembly folder, we have the `assembly.jpg` and `[body_id].jpg`.
 A pretrained `Resnet50` model is adopted to extract, and save the fingerprints.
-Just run
+- Method 1: extract fingerprints from source
 ```sh
 python computing_all_fingerprints.py
 ```
 The whole process will take about 8 hours, and the results will be saved in `./full_data/training/[assembly_id]/fingerprints.csv`

+- Method 2: download the fingerprints from [here](https://drive.google.com/file/d/1-2sJIt5V0zTQ5c0h2dl3OVfILs5S4hU3/view?usp=sharing).
+Extract the zip file into the `IDETC2022` folder